CorentinKervadec/corentinkervadec.github.io/index.md

 # News

+:scroll: *September 2021*: 1 paper accepted at [NeurIPS2021](https://neurips.cc/)!
+[Supervising the Transfer of Reasoning Patterns in VQA](https://openreview.net/forum?id=kqYiS7HEWfZ)!

 🥇 *September 2021*: I have been selected as an outstanding reviewer for ICCV'21 (top 5% students)!

 :scroll: *July 2021*: 1 paper accepted at [IEEE VIS2021](http://ieeevis.org/year/2021/welcome)!
 [VisQA: X-raying Vision and Language Reasoning in Transformers](https://arxiv.org/abs/2104.00926)

 :man_teacher: *June 2021*: I presented a poster about biases and reasoning at the [VQA workshop](https://visualqa.org/workshop.html) at CVPR'21.
 Watch the [video](https://youtu.be/ABY2InY-RaE) and the [poster](posters/biases_reasoning_vqa.pdf)!

-:scroll: *June 2021*: New paper on Arxiv: [Supervising the Transfer of Reasoning Patterns in VQA](https://arxiv.org/abs/2106.05597)!

 :man_teacher: *May 2021*: I was invited to give a talk about biases and reasoning in VQA at ["Devil is in the Deeptails"](https://project.inria.fr/ml3ri/dissemination-and-communication/deeptails/) ([slides](https://project.inria.fr/ml3ri/files/2021/06/slides-corentin.pdf) and [video](https://www.youtube.com/watch?v=i8BTiR8rs5Q)).